-- Elie Vannier, Chairman of the Board of Directors and former COO of GrandVision SA, Director of Ingénico, Famar, Visilab, GrandVision, Conbipel and Compagnie Européenne de Téléphonie, - Cor Boonstra who retired in February 2008, former chairman and chief executive officer of Philips Electronics NV and Director of Hunton Douglas, and replaced by Dr. Frank J.T Fildes, the former Senior Vice President: Head of Global Development for AstraZeneca, PLC, Director of ProStrakan Group PLC and Piramed, Ltd, member of the Scientific Advisory Board of UCB Pharmaceuticals; and a member of the New Agents Development Committee for Cancer Research UK, - Frédéric Lemoine, Chairman of the Supervisory Board of AREVA, former Deputy General Secretary of Economic Affairs to President Jacques Chirac of France, Director of Groupama SA and member of the Censor to the Supervisory Board of Générale de Santé, - Lodewijk J.R. de Vink, former President of Schering Plough International, former Chairman and Chief Executive Officer of Warner Lambert, Inc., Director of Alcon, Roche, Stiefel and member of the International Advisory Board of Sotheby's and Member of the European Advisory Council of Rothschild, - John L. Vogelstein, who is Senior Advisor of Warburg Pincus, former Vice Chairman of Warburg Pincus and Director of Mattel, Inc.
+- Elie Vannier, Chairman of the Board of Directors of the Company, Group Managing Director of WALLY and former Chief Operating Officer of GrandVision SA, Director of Ingénico, Famar, Conbipel and Compagnie Generale de Téléphonie, - Frank Fildes, former Senior Vice President: Head of Global Development for AstraZeneca, PLC, Director of ProStrakan Group PLC and Fildes Partners Ltd, and a Fellow of the Royal Society of Medicine and the Royal Society of Chemistry. - Frédéric Lemoine, Chief Executive Officer of Wendel, former Chairman of the Supervisory Board of Areva, former Deputy General Secretary of Economic Affairs to President Jacques Chirac of France, Chairman of the Supervisory Board of Bureau Veritas, Director of Groupama SA, Legrand and Saint Gobain, Censor to the Supervisory Board of Générale de Santé, - Lodewijk J.R. de Vink, former President of Schering Plough International, former Chairman and Chief Executive Officer of Warner Lambert, Inc., Director of Alcon, Roche, and member of the International Advisory Board of Sotheby's and Member of the European Advisory Council of Rothschild; and, - John L. Vogelstein, who is Senior Advisor of Warburg Pincus, former President of Warburg Pincus and current Director of Mattel, Inc.